Home > Ministries

 Contact: Deacon Faiva Po’oi, firstname.lastname@example.org, (650) 867-4049.

-Join Deacon Faiva, Every Saturday morning as he takes us through The Bible one book at a time.
+Join Deacon Faiva, Every Saturday morning after the 8:00 am Mass as he takes us through The Bible one book at a time.

 Children’s Liturgy of the Word